HTTPArchive/almanac.httparchive.org/src/content/en/2025/security.md

 Among sites implementing security.txt, contact information remains nearly universal at 95% (desktop) and 94% (mobile), up from 92% and 89% in 2024, respectively.
 Interestingly, 75% now define an expiry date, a significant jump from 51% for desktop and 48% for mobile websites in 2024\.
 Preferred language is specified by 70-72% of implementations, while policy (which defines vulnerability reporting procedures) appears in only 37% desktop and 34% mobile files, down from 39% in 2024\.
 However, the absolute number of security.txt files defining a policy has risen by two thirds.

-This analysis shows that at least 25% of security.txt files are not fully valid, because including an expiry date along with contact information is required, as stipulated in [RFC 9116](https://www.rfc-editor.org/rfc/rfc9116.txt).
+This analysis shows that at least 25% of security.txt files are not fully valid, because including an expiry date along with contact information is required, as stipulated in <a hreflang="en" href="https://www.rfc-editor.org/rfc/rfc9116.txt">RFC 9116</a>.

 ### change-password

-The [change-password well-know URI](https://w3c.github.io/webappsec-change-password-url/) is a W3C specification draft from 2021, which has not been updated since.
+The <a hreflang="en" href="https://w3c.github.io/webappsec-change-password-url/">change-password well-know URI</a> is a W3C specification draft from 2021, which has not been updated since.
 The purpose of the URI is for users and external resources to quickly find the correct location at which they can change their passwords for the specific site.

 {{ figure_markup(
   image="change-password-usage.png",